accmeboot/dotfiles/nvim/README.md

 ### Installation

-run `bash bash ./init.sh` to link config files to the ~./config derectory
+run `bash ./init.sh` to link config files to the ~./config derectory